6 Best Air Rifles: Which is right for you?

 SIG MCX Air Rifle Review

-Newcomers to the air gun world or to guns in general might want a simpler, lighter platform, and that means checking out the SIG MCX air rifle.
+For those new to the world of air guns or firearms in general, opting for a simpler and lighter platform may be appealing, making the SIG MCX air rifle worth considering.
 This rifle is also great because it’s more operationally similar to what you’d get with a standard AR platform rifle.
 This can make it more natural to operate for some shooters.

 The SIG MCX is C02 powered and has a 30 round capacity.
 They offer c02 cylinders in 88gr and 90gr, meaning they’re fairly small but also lightweight (they won’t add unnecessary bulk to your air gun).
 It’s a .177 caliber air gun and great for learning the ropes of air guns, plinking, and tiny varmint hunting and pest control.
 According to SIG, it has an optimal pellet weight range between 5.0 gr and 8.0 gr.
 Features include a Picatinny rail, which makes it simple to add optics, and flip-up front and rear sights.
 This air gun has an 18 inch barrel and synthetic handguard.